rhaleblian/pirix/README.md

 ## Where is the Toolchest?

+There ain't none.
-Find a simulacrum by pressing your left mouse button over the desktop root window.
+Find a compromise by pressing your left mouse button over the desktop root window.